Alyona Kolesnik: Career

-In March 2021, she competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+In March 2021, Kolesnik competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 She lost her first match against Evelina Nikolova of Bulgaria and she was then eliminated in her next match in the repechage.
 She also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.